 If we talk about cat 8, it’s a most advanced ethernet cord, also known as category 8.
 At a glance, it just seems (like cat 7 and cat 6a) the previous ethernet cables, but it got an edge over them without any doubt!

-Cat 8 cable supports 2000MHz frequency and RJ45 connectors; it is backwards compatible!
+Cat 8 cable supports 2000MHz frequency and RJ45 connectors; it is backward compatible!

-When it comes to faster data transferring, STP (Shielded Twisted Pair) plays an enormous part that leads to little to no inconvenience at all!
+Regarding faster data transfer, STP (Shielded Twisted Pair) plays an enormous part that leads to little to no inconvenience!

-Each twisted pair is wrapped into foil that eradicates crosstalk that level ups data transferring speeds.
+Each twisted pair is wrapped into foil that eradicates crosstalk that levels up data transferring speeds.
 Class-1 contains RJ45, whereas Class-2 contains non-Rj45 connectors.
 However, it brings a drawback: it becomes bulky, eventually making it hard to install in small areas.

-With 40 Gbps of the maximum speed at 30 meters, it is the most advanced ethernet cable available to today’s date that is being used in data centers.
+With 40 Gbps of the maximum speed at 30 meters, the most advanced ethernet cable available today is being used in data centers.

 Related Article: How to Connect Nintendo With Any TV